celo-org/make-crypto-mobile-hackathon/revo/Readme.md

 ## Project Description
 ### Inspiration

 Yield farming on top of being a liquidity provider can offer excellent incentives, and can act as a great way to get into the defi ecosystem.
 Often, however, rewards from yield farming sit stagnant and unclaimed.
-In order to get the greatest return from a yield farm, you have to manually reinvest your rewards, often daily.
+In order to get the greatest return from a yield farm, you have to manually reinvest your rewards-- this takes at least 180 seconds per yield farm even for experienced users.
 This is an extremely involved process, and requires deep knowledge of defi concepts.
-"Autocompounders" for yield farming positions _do_ exist, but still require deep defi knowledge, charge extremely high fees, are poorly decentralized, and are not extensible.
+As a result, most users are likely to miss out on the benefits of compound interest, which can result in around 30% higher ROI (for an 80% APR farm-- the current rate of UBE-SBR-- and comparing daily reinvestment to bi-annual).
+"Autocompounders" for yield farming positions _do_ exist, but still require deep defi knowledge, charge extremely high fees (as high as 4%), are poorly decentralized, and are not extensible.
 For the crypto newbie, entering the defi world with yield farming is still not an accessible option.

 ### What it does